AdarshAravind/Big-Data-Analytics-SOEN-691-UU-Winter-2020/README.md

 #### 1.1 RELATED WORK
 Min et al [6] design two models, in which one uses only acceleration sensor data and the other uses the location information in addition to acceleration sensor data.
 The model with location information shows an accuracy of 95% and the model without location information does 90% accuracy.

-Erhanet al [7] proposes several supervised machine learning algorithms such as Decision trees, Support Vector Machines, K-nearest neighbours (KNN) and ensemble classification methods such as Boosting, Bagging and Stacking.
+Erhanet al [7] proposes several supervised machine learning algorithms such as Decision trees, Support Vector Machines, K-nearest neighbors (KNN) and ensemble classification methods such as Boosting, Bagging and Stacking.

 Akram et al [8] analyze different activities of a person, using which a classification model is built based on feature selection.
 In Weka toolkit, Multilayer Perceptron, Random forest, LMT, SVM, Simple Logistic and LogitBoost are compared as an individual and combined classifiers then it was validated using K-fold cross-validation.